abbottwhitley/autonomous_vehicle_design/Module_1/lesson1/README.md

     read until an expected sequence is found('\n' by default), the size is exceeded or until timeout occurs.
 With no timeout it will block until the requested number of bytes is read

+    Parameters:
+    - expected - the byte string to search for
+    - size - number of bytes to read

     Returns bytes read from the port
     Return type: bytes